dotnet/Silk.NET/website/docs/opengl/c1/1-hello-window.md

 dotnet add package Silk.NET.OpenGL
 ```

-Or, if you're using Visual Studio, you can use the NuGet Package Manager by right-clicking on your project in the solution explorer and selecting "Manage NuGet Packages...".
+Or, if you're using Visual Studio, you can use the NuGet Package Manager by right-CLIcking on your project in the solution explorer and selecting "Manage NuGet Packages...".

 ## Creating a Window
 The first thing we need before we can even think about rendering some graphics is a window to render to.